Born c. 1921, Bamako, Mali

 William Benton Museum of Art, University of Connecticut, Storrs, USA

-Fondation Alliances, Casablanca, Marocco
+Fondation Alliances, Casablanca, Morocco

 Fond de dotation agnès.b, Paris, France